 Accountability Ratings and Reports

 The Texas Education Agency produces annual accountability ratings for Texas school districts and schools.
 Starting in 2018, an A-F scale was applied to districts and in 2019 schools also received letter grades.

-In addition to state accountability ratings, Dripping Springs ISD shares Federal Report Cards for the state, the district, and each of the district's campuses; these also are available on the Texas Education Agency (TEA) website.
+In addition to state accountability ratings, Dripping Springs ISD shares Federal Report Cards for the state, the district, and each of the district's campuses.

-Those who have difficulty accessing this report of have questions about the information it contains should contact the campus principal or the DSISD Office of Learning and Innovation.
+Those who have difficulty accessing this report or have questions about the information it contains should contact the campus principal or the DSISD Office of Learning and Innovation.